Walsh Street police shootings: Prior events

 Police believed members of a Melbourne armed robbery gang had organised the murders.
-In the period up to April 1989 there had been an unusually high number of fatal shootings of suspects by police.
+In the period up to April 1989, there had been an unusually high number of fatal shootings of suspects by police.
 The killings of the two police officers were viewed by many as a form of payback by members of the Melbourne underworld.

-Ty-Eyre task force
+Investigation

 The police investigation was known as the Ty-Eyre Task Force, a combination of the two surnames of the officers killed.
-Detective Inspector John Noonan was the Officer in Charge and it was the biggest investigation Victoria Police had ever undertaken at the time and also the longest running, spanning 895 days.
+Detective Inspector John Noonan was the officer in charge.
+It was the biggest investigation Victoria Police had ever undertaken at the time and also the longest running, spanning around two-and-a-half years.
 At the height of the investigation, police had hundreds of officers working with the task force to investigate the murders.

-The Flemington Crew

 Police investigations revealed the shotgun used to perform the murders was the same weapon used earlier in a bungled attempt to blast open a bank door during a robbery at the State Bank in Oak Park seven months earlier.
-A gang, dubbed the Flemington Crew by police, had robbed at least four Melbourne banks.
-The robbers, on security CCTV at the Oak Park robbery, had left shotgun shells at the scene.
+A gang, dubbed the "Flemington Crew" by police, had robbed at least four Melbourne banks.
+The robbers, on the security CCTV at the Oak Park robbery, left shotgun shells at the scene.
 Seven months into the investigation, the shotgun itself was found half-buried in an inner-city golf-course plant bed by a gardener.
 The shotgun and shells became the single forensic link police had, linking the Oak Park robbery to the same shotgun used in the Walsh Street murders.
 The shotgun and empty shotgun shell casings are on display at the Victoria Police Museum, Melbourne.